aaronbanks17/sandbox-metrics/README.md

 # Econometrics Sandbox

-Practice coding various estimators using JAX
+Practice coding various estimators and estimation algorithms using JAX.
+I appreciate any feedback on the code or errors spotted.

 ## Setup and Installation (Unix Systems Only)
 The following provides the steps to get the code and data setup on your local machine.
 The instructions are for Unix-based systems (MacOS, Linux).